Pulsar Dripper Brew Guide

 Step-by-Step Instructions

-1. Start by weighing out and grinding your coffee.
-Use a grind setting slightly coarser than for a manual pour-over, but finer than for a batch brew.
+1. Weigh and grind your coffee slightly coarser than a manual pour-over, but finer than batch brew.

-2. Fill the kettle with clean, relatively soft water and put it on to boil.
+2. Fill your kettle with clean, relatively soft water and bring it to the boil.

-3. With the Pulsar Dripper valve closed, fill the base halfway with warm water.
+3. With the Pulsar valve closed, fill the base halfway with warm water.

-5. Mount the barrel firmly on the base, with the threaded side down.
+5. Attach the barrel firmly to the base with the threaded side facing down.

-8. Start your timer and pour three times the weight of your coffee into the dispersion cap.
+8. Start your timer and pour three times the weight of the coffee into the dispersion cap.

-10. At forty-five seconds, pour enough water to make a slurry height 1-2cm above the grounds.
-I have found the "200" mark on the brewer to be a good reference point.
+10. At 45 seconds, pour enough water to create a slurry 1–2cm above the coffee bed.

 11. Open the valve.

-12. Pour the rest of the water in several short bursts, maintaining the same slurry height as before.
+12. Complete the brew by pouring the remaining water in short bursts, maintaining the same slurry height.

 Brew Notes

-• Using 25-30g of coffee for this recipe is recommended because it provides adequate bed depth, reducing the risk of astringency.
+• Using 25–30g of coffee helps ensure sufficient bed depth and reduces the risk of astringency.